Oracle Backend for Microservices and AI

 Use the GraalVM Compile Commands to:

-• Upload a .jar file to the Oracle Backend for Spring Boot and microservices and its GraalVM compiler service.
+• Upload a .jar file to the Oracle Backend for Microservices and AI and its GraalVM compiler service.

 • Start a compilation of your microservice to produce an executable native .exec file.